Minimal depth $K$-types for wild double covers and Shimura correspondences: Introduction

 When $\mathrm{GCD}(n,p)\neq 1$, we say $\Gt$ is wild.
 In this case, the Iwahori subgroup $I$ does not split.
 So, neither does $K$.
 Thus there is no obvious candidate for a type to describe the $(\Tt,\rho)$-block.
 A few special cases have been worked out.
 Loke-Savin \cite{LS10a} resolve the case of the $2$-fold cover of $\SL_{2}$ over $\mathbb{Q}_{2}$.
 This was generalized by Wood \cite{Wood} to the $2$-fold cover of $\Sp_{2r}$ also over $\mathbb{Q}_{2}$.
 Takeda-Wood \cite{Takeda_Wood} further extend the work of Wood to include any $2$-adic field.
 Karasiewicz \cite{Karasiewicz} resolves the case of $2$-fold covers of almost simple simply-laced simply-connected Chevalley groups over $\mathbb{Q}_{2}$.
 We note that \cite{Wood,LS10a,Karasiewicz} all construct a type on a proper subgroup of the Iwahori.
 In all of these cases the construction of the type is somewhat ad hoc.
-In particular, we note that a naive generalization of these types to the situation where the $2$-adic field $F/\mathbb{Q}_{2}$ has ramification results in the incorrect representation.
 The work of Takeda-Wood \cite{Takeda_Wood} constructs a type on the Iwahori.
 Their construction is conceptually satisfying as it uses the $K$-types of the Weil representation.
 Unfortunately, the special nature of the Weil representation makes the possibility of generalization unclear.

 In this paper, our main theorem is an analog of the Borel-Casselman theorem for the nontrivial $2$-fold cover of an almost simple simply-laced simply-connected Chevalley group over an \textit{arbitrary} $2$-adic field $F$.
 This generalizes the work of Karasiewicz \cite{Karasiewicz} to an arbitrary $2$-adic field.
 The main novelty of our work is how we address the technical issues arising from the ramification of $F/\mathbb{Q}_{2}$.
 We will say more about this after stating our results.